oracle/odpi/doc/src/installation.rst

 correctly on the various platforms so that ODPI-C is able to find it.

 ODPI-C has been tested on Linux, Windows and macOS.
 Other platforms should also work but have not been tested.
-On Windows, Visual Studio 2008 or higher is required.
-On macOS, Xcode 6 or higher is required.
-On Linux, GCC 4.4 or higher is required.

 Oracle Client and Database Versions